Vendetta (Ivy Queen album)

 Vendetta: The Project (English: Revenge: The Project), also known simply as Vendetta, is the ninth studio album by Puerto Rican reggaetón singer-songwriter Ivy Queen, released on 3 February 2015.
 An extended play version of the album was released on 9 December 2014.
 The studio album version was originally announced for a release in February 2014, and later some time in 2014.

 The extended play version of the album, entitled Vendetta: First Round, includes the first four singles from the album: "Soy Libre", "Vamos A Guerrear", "Naci Para Amarte", and the title track "Vendetta", on disc one.
 Disc two features a DVD with the music videos to these songs as well as a forty-five-minute documentary of the making of the album.

 The album is composed of four separate simultaneously released albums, in the genres of urban, hip hop, bachata and salsa.
 Each releases contains eight songs musically devoted to the specific genre.
 The urban releases features Farruko, J Alvarez, Jowell & Randy and J King & Maximan, the hip hop release features Vico C, Fat Joe, Ñengo Flow and MC Ceja, the salsa release features Tito Rojas, Andy Montañez and Luisito Carrión, while the bachata release features Óptimo.

+Although the album as a whole did not chart, the Urban and Hip-Hop releases entered the top 10 of the Billboard Top Latin Rhythm albums chart, the Bachata release entered the top 10 of the Billboard Top Tropical albums chart, with the Salsa release reaching the top 20.